 - Antiplatelet agents are medicines used to prevent stroke recurrence by decreasing the formation of blood clots within the blood vessels.
 Examples include aspirin, Plavix (clopidogrel), Aggrenox, Ticlid (ticlopidine).
 Patients who have had TIA are often prescribed antiplatelet drugs (usually aspirin)

 - Consequently, if AF is identified in patients with TIA, they may be prescribed an anticoagulant to prevent the formation of these clots.
 The oral agent warfarin is an old drug that has been used for many years to help prevent strokes due to AF.
 However, it is somewhat difficult to get the blood levels (called INR) correct and so requires frequent blood work for monitoring.
 A number of different foods and medications also affect blood INR levels.
-The routine use of warfarin in patients with AF is gradually being replaced by the new anticoagulants including Pradaxa (dabigatran), Xarelto (rivaroxaban) and Eliquis (apixaban), which are just as good or better than warfarin and do not require any blood monitoring
+The routine use of warfarin in patients with AF is gradually being replaced by the new anticoagulants including Pradaxa (dabigatran), Xarelto (rivaroxaban), Eliquis (apixaban) and Savaysa (edoxaban), which are just as good or better than warfarin and do not require any blood monitoring

 - Blood pressure reduction in hypertensive patients (those with high blood pressure) significantly reduces stroke risk.
 Patients with TIA are usually prescribed blood pressure lowering drugs if they have high blood pressure